dfinity/nns-dapp/frontend/svelte/README.md

 All the Internet computer interactions are done through NNS-JS or the official [Agent-JS](https://github.com/dfinity/agent-js) packages.

+## Status

+The plan is to deploy the pages of this project one by one as soon they are ready.

+- Log in page: Deployed.
+- Proposals: In testing.
+- Neurons: In development.
+- Accounts: In development.
+- Canisters: In development.

+Until all the pages come from this project, the NNS Dapp is a hybrid of the pages in the `dart` directory and the pages in this project.

 ## Installation and local development

 Clone the project on your computer and install the libraries: